Tuesday, December 5, 2023

 To gain deeper insights into this expansion and the resulting human interactions, an international research team conducted DNA analysis on 16 ancient individuals from different islands in Wallacea.
 This extensive genomic data from the region sheds new light on these historical developments.

-“We found striking differences between regions in Wallacea and surprisingly, the ancestry of ancient individuals from the southern islands cannot be simply explained by admixture between Austronesian- and Papuan-related groups,” said Sandra Oliveira, one of the lead authors of the study.
+“We found striking differences between regions in Wallacea and surprisingly, the ancestry of ancient individuals from the southern islands cannot be simply explained by admixture between Austronesian- and Papuan-related groups,” says Sandra Oliveira, one of the lead authors of the study.

 The research team identified an additional ancestry contribution from Mainland Southeast Asia, with the closest resemblance to present-day Austroasiatic speakers.
 They propose that admixture initially occurred between Mainland Southeast Asian and Papuan-related ancestry groups, and gene flow from Austronesian-related groups followed at a later stage.